 - everyone near the hazardous substance understands the risks associated with it.

 Ensuring that the separation distance is contained within your property boundary also gives you more control and certainty over the future of your site.
 This is because you are not reliant on your neighbour and what they are doing with their site.

-If your separation distance isn’t contained within your property boundary then you may need to move your hazardous substance or change your operations if the use of your neighbour’s property changes in future resulting in your site becoming non-compliant.
+If your separation distance isn’t contained within your property boundary, then you may need to move your hazardous substance, or change your operations, if changes to the use of your neighbour’s property in future result in your site becoming non-compliant.